 A study conducted by neuroscientists from the Massachusetts Institute of Technology (MIT) in Cambridge, MA, now suggests that the subiculum is central to the memory retrieval process, and that recalling memories follows a different neural circuit to forming memories.

-According to the researchers, this recall circuit had not previously been identified in vertebrates, although a similar mechanism was spotted by scientists in the roundworm Caenorhabditis elegans.
+According to the researchers, this recall circuit had not previously been identified in vertebrates, although a

 Senior study author Susumu Tonegawa – Picower professor of biology and neuroscience, and the director of the RIKEN-MIT Center for Neural Circuit Genetics at the Picower Institute for Learning and Memory at MIT – highlights the importance of the scientists’ findings: